Pseudocoarctation of the aorta

 - unusually aortic arch high in the mediastinum

-- visualisation of the isthmic portion of the descending thoracic aorta that's not adjacent to the spine, but rather ventral to it - this is surrounded by aerated lung
+- visualization of the isthmic portion of the descending thoracic aorta that's not adjacent to the spine, but rather ventral to it - this is surrounded by aerated lung

 - a more caudal origin of the subclavian artery